0x888e/certs/README.md

 # Extract certificate data files from BGW210 and BGW320 routers

-This repository exists to retrieve and convert calibration data from BGW routers.
+This repository exists to retrieve calibration data from BGW routers.
 This data must be converted into `wpa_supplicant` compatible configuration files / certificates using [mfg_dat_decode](https://www.devicelocksmith.com/2018/12/eap-tls-credentials-decoder-for-nvg-and.html) from devicelocksmith (aka dls).

 > [!CAUTION]
 > This method requires downgrading firmware to earlier versions.
 That may result in configuration incompatibilities, which can result in the loss of various settings on the BGW.
 > Though it _should_ remain be usable for internet access, this has not been tested.
 It is not recommended to use this approach on a BGW provisioned for service. **Use at your own risk**.

+**As of August 8, 2024, the official mirror of the firmware images listed below does not appear to host the images any longer.
+These images can still be obtained by separate mirrors from community-provided links, but are unofficial.
+If you use such a link, validate the images using the SHA1/MD5 hashes listed below (which were calculated from the official mirror images).**

 ## How is this different from mozzarellathicc/attcerts?